renode/renode/README.rst

 What is Renode?
 ---------------

-Renode was created by Antmicro as a virtual development tool for multinode embedded networks (both wired and wireless) and intended to enable a scalable workflow for creating effective, tested and secure IoT systems.
+Renode was created by Antmicro as a virtual development tool for multinode embedded networks (both wired and wireless) and is intended to enable a scalable workflow for creating effective, tested and secure IoT systems.

 With Renode, developing, testing, debugging and simulating unmodified software for IoT devices is fast, cost-effective and reliable.